jumanascimento/Webotes-2021/README.md

 The controller must be able to guide the robot through the desired path, avoiding obstacles and stopping at a certain location.

 ## Repository organization
-This repository was divided in tree branches:
+This repository was divided in two branches:

+- controller --> is where the code for the controllers are.
+- World --> is where the code for the world is.

+## The challenge